slkennedy/user-research-guidelines/src/pages/participatory-design.md

   description: By asking people who don’t typically design things to design something, you may encounter obvious issues with the concept they create.
 That said, there can often be valuable insights hidden within.
 - heading: Expertise
   amount: 4
-  description: Facilitating an e ective participatory design session can be challenging, as you’ll need to convey effectively what tasks need to be supported and assist participants with visualizing their ideas while avoiding priming them.
+  description: Facilitating an effective participatory design session can be challenging, as you’ll need to convey effectively what tasks need to be supported and assist participants with visualizing their ideas while avoiding priming them.

 # Optional
 relatedMethods: